-We are an independent group of parents in Greenwich.
+We are a diverse, independent group of parents in Greenwich.
 All of us have a child with special educational needs or a disability.
-We are committed to giving a voice to all carers of disabled children in government.

 NEW!
 Free family swim sessions at the weekend for children with SEND

 Better and RBG have collaborated to offer two free weekend swim sessions with dedicated lanes and lots of toys and floats two centres.
 The sessions take place at the Eltham Centre from 9-10am on a Sunday and Greenwich Centre from 12-1pm on Sunday.

 All you need to do is pre-register first by emailing Anthony.email@example.com

 Click on the image for the brochure to read.
 Enjoy!

 Embracing Diversity in BAME communities - a new film